 The School strives to maintain a safe and secure environment for students.
 The school doors are locked during the school day.
 Entry is through the front door only by ringing the front doorbell which signals the office.
 Entrants to the school may be asked to show identification.
 All visitors are REQUIRED to sign in at the office with their name and destination.
-Visitors will receive an adhesive sticker or lanyard with a visitor badge to wear at all times within the building.
-All classroom visits must be prearranged and are subject to pre-approval by both the classroom teacher and building principal.
+Visitors will receive a visitor badge to wear at all times within the building.
+This badge must be returned to the main office upon departure.
+All classroom visits must be prearranged and are subject to preapproval by both the classroom teacher and building principal.